FMuthoniMwangi/Brazilian_E-commerce_Analysis/README.md

 ## Challenges Encountered

-- Product category names were in Portuguese — merged translation table in Power Query
+- Product category names were in Portuguese, so I merged translation table in Power Query
-- Geolocation file had ~1M rows with duplicates — deduplicated on zip code prefix
-- Payments had multiple rows per order_id — grouped by order_id and summed values
+- Payments had multiple rows per order_id, I grouped by order_id and summed values
-- Null delivery dates on some delivered orders — filtered out in Power Query
+- Null delivery dates on some delivered orders, I filtered out in Power Query
 - DimDate required marking as Date Table for time intelligence functions to work
 - All relationships set to Single cross-filter direction to avoid circular dependency errors